Care and coverages

 Sometimes care is needed for a lifetime after a crash.
-Enhanced Care will make sure the most seriously injured get the care and support they need for as long as they need it.
+Enhanced Care makes sure the most seriously injured people get the care and support they need for as long as they need it.

 Your primary care provider (family doctor or nurse practitioner) will be chosen by you, not ICBC.
 They will direct your care, working with you and your healthcare team, including physiotherapists, chiropractors, occupational therapists and others.
 ICBC staff will work together with them to help ensure the best possible recovery for you.

-If you have life-changing injuries, you won’t have to try to live off of a one-time settlement, like under the current system, or worry about reaching today’s care limit of $300,000.
+If you have life-changing injuries, you won’t have to try to live off of a one-time settlement, like under the old system, or worry about reaching the previous care limit of $300,000.
 As your needs change over time, ICBC will work with your healthcare provider to ensure you get care and support as you need it.

 Here's an example